 University College London (UCL)

 Our current partnership with the Institute of Education-UCL started in 2007.
 The scholarship is open to any taught master’s course offered at the Institute.
 Windle selects and places the candidate to be awarded the scholarship.
 This scholarship would not be possible without complementary accommodation scholarships in London at Goodenough College.

 University of Warwick

-We are also continuing our partnership with the University of Warwick this year to jointly support a student to study MA TESOL in the Faculty of Social Science.
+Our partnership with the University of Warwick supports a student to study MA TESOL in the Faculty of Social Science.
 In collaboration with the faculty we agree who of the eligible applicants is to be awarded a scholarship.
 This is also underpinned by our broader strategy to improve the quality of teaching and learning in the countries in which we work and specifically our work to improve English Language Training, particularly in South Sudan.

 University of Westminster

 Our partnership with the University of Westminster started in 2014.
 Windle Trust International nominates a shortlist of two to three suitable candidates for any taught master’s degree.
 The University’s Scholarships Committee then makes the final selection of the candidate to receive the award.
 As accommodation has been provided through International Students House (ISH) for the duration of their course it has meant we have been able to support more scholarships in London since the scheme started.
 In spite of its short history, it is a valuable partnership and we look forward to strengthening this going into the future.